bvda/swabe-01/exercises/lesson-01.md

 - `npm -v` (should print something like `8.3.1`)

 If everthing checks out, we are ready to rumble!

+Since the focus of this course will be to build APIs it is a good idea to have some sort of tool to test the endpoints we are building.
+Here we recommend Postman, get it @ https://www.postman.com/.

 ## Exercise 01-2
 ### Hello, Node.js